New hope for Hard-to-Treat cancers?

 Summary

-This early-phase study tests a new drug called DS-1055a in about 40 adults with advanced solid tumors (like head and neck, stomach, or lung cancer) that have not responded to standard treatments.
+This early-stage study tests a new drug called DS-1055a in about 40 adults with advanced solid tumors (like head and neck, stomach, or lung cancer) that have come back or spread and no longer respond to standard treatments.
 The main goal is to check the drug's safety and find the right dose.
-Participants receive the drug and are monitored for side effects and how the drug moves through the body.
+This is a first-in-human trial, so it focuses on side effects and how the drug moves through the body, not on curing the cancer.

 Get updates